 The rainy season last from May through October.
 You will find the dryest months from November to April.

 Check out the current weather conditions in Cuba.

 Before visiting Cuba, it is recommended that you are up to date on all your routine vaccines ( measles, mumps, tetanus (DPT) vaccine, poliovirus vaccine etc) You may need to get the following vaccinations and medications for vaccine-preventable diseases and other diseases you might be at risk for at your destination: Hepatitis A & B, Typhoid and Rabies.

 (Note: Your doctor or health-care provider will determine what you will need, depending on factors such as your health and immunization history, areas of the country you will be visiting, and planned activities.)

-Tipping: In general 1CUC is fine for waitresses, barmen, maids, etc. with maybe 5CUC for a tour guide.
-No-one expects you to tip every time they bring a drink, after every meal, or even every day for the maid.
+In general 1CUC is fine for waitresses, barmen, maids, etc. with maybe 5CUC for a tour guide.
+You are not expected to tip after each drink, after every meal, or even every day for the maid.
 Tip the barmen once every other day or so and the room maid a little during your stay plus a larger tip on the last day.

 Under current regulations as of January 2015, authorized U.S. travelers are permitted to import up to $400 per person worth of Cuban goods for personal use, including no more than $100 total value of alcohol and/or tobacco products.
 The following materials are exempt from the regulation and can be imported freely: books, periodicals, paintings, scultptures, records, tapes, CD's, films, video cassettes, photographs, posters, lithographs, serigraphs, microfilm and other informational and educational materials.